 Sam Marraccini is a 17-year EMC veteran and 26-year technology veteran.
 Part of the Dell EMC Global Portfolio Team, Sam is focused on developing and evangelizing the unique benefits of Dell EMC Products, Technologies and Solutions.

-Dell EMC The Source Podcast Episode #82: Dell EMC World Preview
+Dell EMC The Source Podcast #88: Video Surveillance Dell EMC & Pelco Better Together

-The Source Podcast: Episode #82: Dell EMC World 2017 Preview
+The Source Podcast: Episode #88: Video Surveillance Dell EMC & Pelco Better Together

 The opinions and interests expressed on EMC employee blogs are the employees' own and do not necessarily represent EMC's positions, strategies or views.
 EMC makes no representation or warranties about employee blogs or the accuracy or reliability of such blogs.
 When you access employee blogs, even though they may contain the EMC logo and content regarding EMC products and services, employee blogs are independent of EMC and EMC does not control their content or operation.
 In addition, a link to a blog does not mean that EMC endorses that blog or has responsibility for its content or use.